mbandur/Workshop-1/README.md

 # TaskManager
-The aim of the project is to create a console application for managing tasks.
+The aim of the project is to create a console application for managing tasks.<br/>
-This TaskManager is a console (non-GUI) application.
+This **TaskManager** is a console (non-GUI) application.

 ## TaskManager have following features:
 - loading data from a tasks.csv file separated by "," at application startup,